A Short History of Disc Golf

 1940's

 The origins of the Frisbee goes back to a bakery named the Frisbie Pie Company of New Haven, Connecticut, established by William Russell Frisbie.
 Before the bakery closed operations in 1958, the tossing of the company's pie tins by college students at Yale and Dartmouth led to Frisbie becoming a well known term for flying disc play in the Northeast.
 In 1949, California inventor Walter F. (Fred) Morrison realizes that plastics technology could be used to make a disc-shaped flying toy.
-That year, his first flying disc, the Pipco Flyin-Saucer, hit the market.
+That year, the first flying disc produced with his partner Warren Franscioni, the Pipco (short for Partners In Plastic Company) Flyin-Saucer, hit the market.

 Early 1950's

 On the east coast, Bill Robs markets the Space Saucer in college campus bookstores.
 In 1954, the first "Frisbie Match" was held at Dartmouth College.
-Morrison then improves his invention with a second disc, the Pluto Platter, with the now famous phrase "PLAY CATCH - INVENT GAMES" engraved on the back.
+Morrison then improves his invention with a second disc, the Pluto Platter, with the now famous phrase "PLAY CATCH - INVENT GAMES" stamped on the inside.
 Disc golf was one of those invented games!
+By 1954, a tournament for another new disc game called Guts is held at Dartmouth University.

 Late 1950's